Herbert West–Reanimator: The Plague-Daemon

-Six Shots by Moonlight
+Six Shots by Midnight

 Now licensed doctors, West and the narrator go into practice together in the small New England town of Bolton, purchasing a house near the local cemetery to have easy access to corpses.
 The two experiment on several corpses with varying outcomes, but they do not achieve a breakthrough.
 Still intent upon successfully reanimating a human being, they claim the body of a boxing champion who died of a head wound in an illegal back-alley street fight.
 Gamblers betting on the fight arrange for West to dispose of the body, as it clears them of any crime.
 West and the narrator hurriedly take the body back to the lab and inject it with another new serum.
 When nothing happens, they take the corpse out to a meadow and bury it.
 Several days later, there are reports around town of a missing child.
 The child's mother dies during a fit of hysteria due to her weak heart, and the father tries to kill West in a fit of rage because West could not save her.
 That night, West and the narrator are startled by an aggressive pounding on their back door.
 Opening the door, West and the narrator come face to face with the boxer's corpse, covered in mildew and dirt and hunched over at the back entrance.
 Hanging from the boxer's mouth is the arm of the missing child.
 Almost instantly, West kills the boxer by emptying an entire revolver into him.